moein-barzegaran/tech-work-sample/README.md

 ## Description

 **Architecture**
-- Using MVVM design pattern.
+- Using MVVM design pattern
-- Implementing a network layer by using dependency injection in order to better testability and usage.
+- Implementing a network layer by using dependency injection in order to better testability and usage
-- Create router for network requests.
+- Create router for network requests
-- Asynchronously API requests.
+- Asynchronously API requests
-- Using mock session and json data to test APIs.
+- Using mock session and json data to test APIs
 - Using a json file that containts a complete list of cities for searching.
 I don't use Google api because it's need to make a project and get a specific Google Map API_Key and I just want keep project simple for better reviewing.
+- Location permission will be taking to get your current location coordination.

 **User Interface**
+- **Dark mode** supported
+- **Rotation** supported

+**Screens:**
 1. Home Screen: All weather data are here
    - Current weather block
    - Hourly weather list
-   - Daily weather list
+   - Daily weather list: Daily detail view can show by tapping on the cells
    - Today detail block
    - pull to refresh views data
 2. Search Screen: Searching new city and add it to the favorite list
 3. Favorite Screen: Show favorite cities
-   - Simply search and add new city from favorite.
+   - Simply search and add new city from favorite
+   - Delete items by swipping them to the left
-   - Show current city at the first of list.
+   - Show current city at the first of list
    - Tap on one item to set as current location and fetch it's data

 **Libraries**